Resources

 Webflow and HubSpot serve fundamentally different primary purposes, and understanding this philosophical difference is essential before comparing specific features.

-Webflow, launched in 2012, has a very different philosophy: to democratize web development by empowering designers and non-coders to build production-grade websites visually.
-Webflow positions itself as a "website experience platform" focused on web design excellence.
+Webflow started in 2012 and officially took off in 2013, with a different philosophy: to democratize web development by empowering designers and non-coders to build production-grade websites visually.
 Its core purpose is to enable highly customized, pixel-perfect websites through a visual interface—essentially giving everyone "development superpowers" without writing code.

 In fact, many organizations use both platforms in tandem: building a marketing website in Webflow and then integrating HubSpot for CRM, forms, email marketing, and analytics.
 This complementary usage highlights each platform's strengths: Webflow excels in web design and publishing, while HubSpot excels in integrated marketing and customer management.